phpredis/phpredis/README.markdown

 ### Session locking
 Following INI variables can be used to configure session locking:
 ~~~
-# Should the locking be enabled?
+; Should the locking be enabled?
 Defaults to: 0.
-redis.session.locking_enabled: 1
+redis.session.locking_enabled = 1
-# How long should the lock live (in seconds)?
+; How long should the lock live (in seconds)?
 Defaults to: value of max_execution_time.
-redis.session.lock_expire: 60
+redis.session.lock_expire = 60
-# How long to wait between attempts to acquire lock, in microseconds (µs)?.
+; How long to wait between attempts to acquire lock, in microseconds (µs)?.
 Defaults to: 2000
-redis.session.lock_wait_time: 50000
+redis.session.lock_wait_time = 50000
-# Maximum number of times to retry (-1 means infinite).
+; Maximum number of times to retry (-1 means infinite).
 Defaults to: 10
-redis.session.lock_retries: 10
+redis.session.lock_retries = 10
 ~~~

 ## Distributed Redis Array